Automatt/obsidian-granola-sync/README.md

 ## Configuration

 1. Set the path to your Granola token file in the plugin settings
+2. Configure note syncing:
-2. Configure whether to sync to daily notes or a specific folder
+   - Choose whether to sync notes
+   - Select the destination: a specific folder, daily notes, or daily note folder structure
+   - Optionally set a section heading for daily notes
+3. Configure transcript syncing:
+   - Choose whether to sync transcripts
+   - Select the destination: a dedicated transcripts folder or daily note folder structure
+   - Optionally enable linking from notes to their transcripts
-3. Set up periodic sync if desired
+4. Set up periodic sync and adjust the interval as desired

 ## Development